Table of Contents

-Many things have changed to the good over the last few years.
-Some cryptocurrencies like Bitcoin became easier to trace, major darknet platforms where taken down by law enforcement, and internal financial crime investigation units have upgraded their technological financial crime prevention solutions.
+Cryptocurrencies are Interesting for Criminals because many things have changed to the good over the last few years.
+Some cryptocurrencies like Bitcoin became easier to trace as a result , major darknet platforms where taken down by law enforcement, and internal financial crime investigation units have upgraded their technological financial crime prevention solutions.

 However, the amount that is connected to illicit activity still accounts for more than is good.

 In the past, cryptocurrency has definitely been thought of as something that is anonymous; something that criminals can use and no one’s going to be able to find their money.
 There is quite a number of infamous examples, which make this very apparent.

 Silk Road was launched in 2011 and then taken down by the FBI in 2013.
 It was a huge marketplace where you could buy pretty much everything from drugs to firearms.
 Wildlife trafficking was also present there.
 This gave Bitcoin a bad reputation to start with.
 As the years have evolved, the industry and the community has struggled to shake this bad reputation that Bitcoin had because of Silk Road.

 Other dark markets attempted to take Silk Road’s place after it was taken down.
 AlphaBay launched in 2014 and that was shut down by law enforcement in 2017.
 This was the start of the big economy of dark markets.
 There were other crypto crimes such as Ransomware attacks as well where the most famous one was in 2017.